Braised Lamb in Red Wine

 - Next, add the crushed tomatoes and vinegar.
 Season with salt and pepper.

-- Cover the pan, lower the heat to a simmer and cook on low for 1 to 1 ½ hours, until the meat is fork-tender.
+- Cover the pan, lower the heat to a simmer, and cook on low for 1 to 1 1/2 hours until the meat is fork-tender.

-Pro tip - The cut of meat and the size of the pieces you use will determine the time it needs to cook.
-Leg of lamb cut into 2-inch pieces will take about 1 ¼ hours.
+Pro tip – The cut of meat and the size of the pieces you use will determine the time it needs to cook.
+A leg of lamb cut into 2-inch pieces will take about 1 1/4 hours.
 Lamb stew meat will take about an hour.
-Lamb shanks usually take me about 1 ½ hours.
+Lamb shanks usually take me about 1 1/2 hours. - Make sure to stir occasionally.
+Add 1/4 to 1/2 cup of water to ensure it does not burn at the bottom.

 - Sprinkle chopped parsley for garnish before serving.